-Final case: Each team must submit a final case of at least 10 pages singled-spaced (with a maximum of 20 pages) plus relevant exhibits.
-One of the exhibits must be a matrix outlining how the case covers the 4 modes of action.
-Please see the example cases posted in Quercus.
+Final case study: Each team must submit a final case of at least 10 pages singled-spaced (with a maximum of 20 pages) plus relevant exhibits.
 Please pay attention to the grading rubric for the case as posted in Quercus.
+In this case study you will be asked to describe how a firm that was in conflict with at least one stakeholder group responded to that conflict, evaluate that firm's response, and suggest a path forward.